ibm-cloud-docs/vmwaresolutions/services/managinghtcc.md

 {{site.data.keyword.attribute-definition-list}}

-# Managing HyTrust CloudControl
+# Managing Entrust CloudControl
 {: #managinghtcc}

-To manage the HyTrust® CloudControl™ service, access the HyTrust CloudControl WebGUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the HyTrust CloudControl console from the VMware vSphere® Web Client.
+To manage the Entrust CloudControl™ service, access the Entrust CloudControl WebGUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the Entrust CloudControl console from the VMware vSphere® Web Client.

-## Accessing the HyTrust CloudControl WebGUI from the VMware Solutions console
+## Accessing the Entrust CloudControl WebGUI from the VMware Solutions console
 {: #managinghtcc-accessing-webgui}

-To log in to the WebGUI of the primary or secondary HTCC appliance, use the WebGUI credentials found on the HyTrust CloudControl service details page.
+To log in to the WebGUI of the primary or secondary HTCC appliance, use the WebGUI credentials found on the Entrust CloudControl service details page.

-## Accessing the HyTrust CloudControl console from the vSphere Web Client
+## Accessing the Entrust CloudControl console from the vSphere Web Client
 {: #managinghtcc-accessing-console}

-To access the HyTrust CloudControl console from the vSphere Web Client, use the following procedure:
+To access the Entrust CloudControl console from the vSphere Web Client, use the following procedure:
 1. In the vSphere Web Client, find the virtual machines (VMs) that are named **CC1** and **CC2**.
 2. Right-click **CC1** or **CC2**, and then click **Open Console**.
-3. Log in to the console by using the console credentials that you can find on the HyTrust CloudControl service details page.
+3. Log in to the console by using the console credentials that you can find on the Entrust CloudControl service details page.

 For more information, see [Ordering services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices).

+## Considerations when you add and remove hosts and clusters
+{: #managinghtcc-consider-addremove-hostsclusters}

+When you add and remove hosts and clusters to your instance, VMware Solutions does not manage your Entrust CloudControl inventory and credentials for you.
+IBM Cloud assumes that you will take steps to lock IBM Cloud automation from having access to your Entrust CloudControl deployment.

-## Known issue about Network Time (HyTrust CloudControl 5.x only)
+## Known issue about Network Time (Entrust CloudControl 5.x only)
 {: #managinghtcc-known-issue-ntp}

-On the HyTrust CloudControl 5.x web console, if you go to **General > Health**, the **Network Time (NTP)** value in the **Services** section might be shown as disabled.
+On the Entrust CloudControl 5.x web console, if you go to **General > Health**, the **Network Time (NTP)** value in the **Services** section might be shown as disabled.
 Although the value shows disabled on the console, NTP is working as expected.

-## Enabling internet access for the HyTrust CloudControl VMs (HyTrust CloudControl 5.x only)
+## Enabling internet access for the Entrust CloudControl VMs (Entrust CloudControl 5.x only)
 {: #managinghtcc-internet-access}

-{{site.data.keyword.vmwaresolutions_short}} provides automatic renewal support for HyTrust licenses with the Call Home feature enabled.
-For VMware vCenter Server® instances that are not private-only, HyTrust CloudControl is deployed with firewall and SNAT (Source Network Address Translation) rules that are defined on the management services ESG **mgmt-nsx-edge**.
+{{site.data.keyword.vmwaresolutions_short}} provides automatic renewal support for Entrust licenses with the Call Home feature enabled.
+For VMware vCenter Server® instances that are not private-only, Entrust CloudControl is deployed with firewall and SNAT (Source Network Address Translation) rules that are defined on the management services ESG **mgmt-nsx-edge**.

-These rules allow you to enable internet access for the HyTrust VMs.
-If internet access is not enabled, the license that is applied to your HyTrust CloudControl installation will expire after a year.
+These rules allow you to enable internet access for the Entrust VMs.
+If internet access is not enabled, the license that is applied to your Entrust CloudControl installation will expire after a year.

 For private-only vCenter Server environments, the VMware NSX® Edge Services Gateway (ESG) **mgmt-nsx-edge** is not added.
 Therefore, the firewall and SNAT rules are not defined.
-As a result, internet connectivity cannot be enabled for private-only instances and HyTrust licenses expire annually.
+As a result, internet connectivity cannot be enabled for private-only instances and Entrust licenses expire annually.
 {: note}

-### Procedure to find the firewall and SNAT rules defined (HyTrust CloudControl 5.x only)
+### Procedure to find the firewall and SNAT rules defined (Entrust CloudControl 5.x only)
 {: #managinghtcc-proc-find-firewall}

 1. Log in to the VMware® vSphere Web Client (FLEX) and find the ESG **mgmt-nsx-edge**.
 2. Click **Home > Networking & Security > NSX Edges**.
 3. Double-click the ESG **mgmt-nsx-edge** and click the **Manage** tab.
-4. Go to the **Firewall** tab and find the HyTrust rules.
-Note the source IP addresses, which are the IP addresses for the HyTrust VMs.
+4. Go to the **Firewall** tab and find the Entrust rules.
+Note the source IP addresses, which are the IP addresses for the Entrust VMs.
-5. Go to the **NAT** tab and find the SNAT rules that are created for the HyTrust VMs.
+5. Go to the **NAT** tab and find the SNAT rules that are created for the Entrust VMs.
 The source IP addresses match the IP addresses that you noted in the previous step.

-### Procedure to enable internet connectivity for HyTrust CloudControl (HyTrust CloudControl 5.x only)
+### Procedure to enable internet connectivity for Entrust CloudControl (Entrust CloudControl 5.x only)
 {: #managinghtcc-enable-internet}

-The following steps apply for updating the HyTrust CloudControl network settings on the primary VM, which is used for the license upgrades.
+The following steps apply for updating the Entrust CloudControl network settings on the primary VM, which is used for the license upgrades.
 You don't need to update the settings for the secondary VM.
 {: note}

 1. Complete steps 1-3 in the previous procedure.
 2. Click **Settings** and then click **Interfaces**.
 Note the IP address for the private uplink, which becomes the new default gateway.
-3. Go to the HyTrust CloudControl service details page, click **View HTCC Web UI** and log in with the credentials from the service details page.
+3. Go to the Entrust CloudControl service details page, click **View HTCC Web UI** and log in with the credentials from the service details page.
 4. Note the existing default gateway.
 Click **Configuration > Network**.
 Note the gateway IP address that is listed, which becomes the gateway for the static route.
 5. Add a static route.
 Click **Configuration > Static Routes**.
 Click **Add**, enter the following information, and click **OK**.